-Over the last sixty-six years, the Agawam Lions Club has held hundreds of fund raising events of every description from small barbeques to the most complex: the Big E chicken dinner operation.
+Over the years, the Agawam Lions Club has held hundreds of fund raising events of every description from small barbecues to the most complex: the Big E restaurant operation.

 The funds raised over the years (over $1,000,000) have gone to literally hundreds of groups, projects, charities, individuals, schools and countless civic projects.
 A small sample of our funds recipients include Shriners Hospital, the American Heart Associations, Willie Ross School for the Deaf, local Boy Scouts and Girl Scouts and the YMCA.
 The club maintains a scholarship fund for college-bound high school seniors and a separate Sight and Hearing Fund.

 The Agawam Lions are governed by a board of directors, elected annually, operating under by-laws and maintains close relationships with Lions district, regional and state entities.
 We are one of 46,000 Lions Clubs world-wide totaling 1,350,000 members, in over 200 countries.